Calculation of Epidemic First Passage and Peak Time Probability Distributions: Peak Timing for the Stochastic SIR Epidemic

 \section{Peak Timing for the Stochastic SIR Epidemic}

-We compare our results on the peak timing distribution for the branching process using the Gillespie algorithm followed by a deterministic approximation once the threshold $Z^* = 125$ cases has been reached, with those obtained by simulating the full stochastic SIR epidemic.
+In order to verify the converegence of our results, we compare our results on the peak timing distribution for the branching process using the Gillespie algorithm followed by a deterministic approximation once the threshold $Z^* = 125$ cases has been reached, with those obtained by simulating the full stochastic SIR epidemic.
 For the stochastic SIR epidemic, we have the transitions:

 As for the branching process, we simulate trajectories of the stochastic SIR epidemic using the Gillespie algorithm.
-A comparison of the FPT distributions based on the branching process and the full stochastic SIR model is shown in Figure \ref{fig:true_peak}.
+Due to the large computation cost of performing these simulations with large numbers of cases, we run only 1,000 simulations each for the standard SIR model and the model with heterogeneous susceptibility.
+A comparison of the FPT distributions based on the branching process and the full stochastic SIR model is shown in the main text in Figure \ref{fig:true_peak}.